How to Pack a 72-Hour Emergency Kit in the Event of a Natural Disaster

 I recommend making a 72-Hour emergency kit for each family member and storing it in a backpack or duffel bag that can be easily carried or lifted.
 Pack other essential items in a sturdy case, tub, or trunk.

-We are facing difficult and challenging times.
+We are facing challenging times.
 It is very important to be self-sufficient and prepared in every way.
-If you live in a place that allows you to grow your own garden or food, please do that!
+If you live in a place that allows you to grow your garden or food, please do that!
 Become self-reliant.

 Please get your house in order and make right with God in our Lord and Savior Jesus Christ!
 This is spiritual warfare, but God is with us.